askmy-stack/DATS6101_Project/README.md

 Focus on Crime Analysis in Los Angeles from 2020 to present using a dataset containing detailed information on crime incidents.

 # SMART Question: -
-1. Which neighborhoods in Los Angeles have experienced the most significant increases in crime rates from 2020 to the present, and are these trends consistent for the same types of crimes year over year?
+1) How have theft, robbery, and homicide rates in Los Angeles changed from 2020 to the present, and which of these categories shows the highest overall density of crime during this time?
-2. How have theft, robbery, and homicide rates in Los Angeles changed from 2020 to the present, and which of these categories shows the highest overall density of crime during this time?
+2) How does the type or frequency of crimes in Los Angeles vary by victim descent, and are there significant geographic patterns (based on latitude and longitude) associated with specific victim groups?
-3. How does the type or frequency of crimes in Los Angeles vary by victim descent, and are there significant geographic patterns (based on latitude and longitude) associated with specific victim groups?
+3) How do crime rates fluctuate during the holiday season, particularly in November and December, and what types of crimes predominantly occur during these months?
+Additionally, how have these patterns evolved over the years?
-4. Which type of crime in Los Angeles is most frequently associated with weapon use, and what specific types of weapons are most commonly involved in those incidents over the last 2 years?
+4) How have the top three most common crimes from 2020 to the present been distributed across the top five areas where they are most frequently committed in Los Angeles, and are these trends increasing or decreasing in each area from 2020 to 2024?
-5. How have the top three most common crimes from 2020 to the present been distributed across the top five areas where they are most frequently committed in Los Angeles, and are these trends increasing or decreasing in each area from 2020 to 2024?
+5) Which crimes in Los Angeles exhibited the highest weapon usage, and which ethnicities and genders showed the most significant weapon involvement over the last five years?

 # Dataset Information: -
 https://catalog.data.gov/dataset/crime-data-from-2020-to-present